rkulla/dotfiles/README.md

 Open tmux and type `Ctrl+a I` to install the plugins listed in .tmux.conf

+## Irssi

+`find` or `locate` the `default.theme` file, and change:

+    sb_background = "%4%k";

+to something more readable if needed, such as:

+    sb_background = "%5%w";

+I prefer this over installing 'themes' since usually I just use my default background color and change the statusbar

 ## ESLint
 Install eslint PER project, not globally: